preyero/hate-speech-identities/README.md

 ```
 #### Optional (To train Transformer models on GPU)

 Follow instructions to install TF with GPU-enabled using a [Virtual Environment](https://www.tensorflow.org/install/pip) if applicable.
-Ensure to install requirements after setting up the virtual environment as indicated above.
+Ensure to install requirements after setting up the virtual environment as indicated above (Conda Environmnt).
 To use a specific GPU, adjust `CUDA_VISIBLE_DEVICES` in identity_group_identification script.

 ## Paper experiments